Father* | Morgan Holden (b. about January 1850, d. about November 1922) |

 Birth | about 960 | Varangian Vladimir was born about 960. |

-Death | 1015 | He died in 1015 at age ~55 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 1015 | He died in 1015 at age ~55 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 55) in the year of 1015 is not known-surviving in 1015 was difficult Died as a Grand Prince |

 Name | Varangian Vladimir was also known as Vladimir the Great. | |